Trademark Singapore

 1. Applicant’s name, address and nationality;

-5. Certified translation and transliteration if your mark consist of non-English words;
+4. Certified translation and transliteration if your trademark contains non-English words;